ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 proved insufficient for encoding invariants for efficient code generation.

-This proposal consciously left out further work like a new specification for **levity polymorphism**.
+This proposal consciously left out further work like a new specification for **levity polymorphic code**.
 Similar to data types, functions can be levity polymorphic, too.
 There's
 `#15532 <https://gitlab.haskell.org/ghc/ghc/issues/15532>`_,
-which wants to weaken the restrictions we have in place for runtime-rep polymorphism.
+which wants to weaken the restrictions we have in place for runtime-rep polymorphic code.

 **Pattern match checking** with unlifted types will be weird in some edge cases.
 Consider the following example: